An arrhythmia, or dysrhythmia, is an irregular heartbeat or abnormal heart rhythm. Arrhythmias can cause the heart to pump less effectively.

 Arrhythmias happen when the heart's electrical system, which regulates its pumping action, sends faulty signals to the heart muscle.
 An irregular heartbeat can be harmless or life-threatening, so proper diagnosis and treatment is essential.

-With few exceptions, all arrhythmias are treatable.
-This is especially true at Froedtert & the Medical College of Wisconsin, where leading arrhythmia experts specialize in treating complex abnormal heart rhythm problems associated with prior heart surgery, congenital heart disease, coronary blockages and heart attack.
+With a few exceptions, all arrhythmias are treatable.
+This is especially true in our program, where leading arrhythmia experts specialize in treating complex abnormal heart rhythm problems associated with prior heart surgery, congenital heart disease, coronary blockages and heart attack.

 Arrhythmia Physician Specialists